midweste/zfs-simple-backup-restore/README.md

 What it does:

 - Boots an Ubuntu 22.04 VM
-- Installs Python 3
+- Installs Python 3 and ZFS tools (zfsutils-linux, zfs-dkms, linux-headers, pv, pigz)
 - Runs `tests/suites/test_non_destructive.py`

-### Destructive integration tests (optional)

-These tests operate on real ZFS pools/datasets and must be run in an isolated environment with ZFS installed.
-See `tests/suites/test_destructive.py`.
-A dedicated Vagrant flow for destructive tests can be added to install ZFS inside the VM before running the suite.
+- Runs `tests/suites/test_destructive.py`

+Notes:

+- Destructive tests create and destroy ZFS pools/datasets using file-based vdevs.
+This happens inside the VM.
+- Restore uses `-f/--force` for non-interactive confirmations inside the tests.
+- DKMS may rebuild the ZFS module on first provision; this can take a few minutes.
-> WARNING: Do not run destructive tests on a machine with data you care about.
+- Do not run destructive tests on bare metal; use the VM workflow above.

 ## Adding tests